 In the real battle, the southern defenders were forced to withdraw across a narrow footbridge to the the northern strong point after some three hours of attack.
 The wire and minefields had been neutralized by a carpet of dead enemy attackers, and the defenders had run out of ammunition to shoot them with.
 Two hours later, the overwhelmed defenders of the northern outpost withdrew through the river onto an island, where they prepared themselves for a final stand that never came.

 The battlefield as it appears today (via Google Map).

 The greater battle for Hòa Bình continued until the following February, with the results from Tu Vu writ large.
 The French suffered high losses while inflicting far greater losses onto the communists.
-While they were ultimately able to maintain control of the ground, the cost of that victory proved too dear.
+While the French were ultimately able to maintain control of the ground, the cost of that victories proved too dear.
 The French withdrew from the area before a final attack from the Việt Minh came.